NaraGuimma/NLW3-Omnistack/README.md

 :tada: **Project**
 ____________________________________________________________________________________________________________________________

-This project was developed during Next Level Week 3rd edition, based on the original project proposed a new application was built to connect people to grandfathers and grandmothers who live in retirement homes, nursing homes, homes for the elderly, making them happier with a gesture of love and affection.
+This project was developed during Next Level Week 3rd edition.
+The original project was an inspiration to build this new Happy version that aims to connect grandfathers and grandmothers, who live in retirement or nursing homes, with other people.
+Bringing them joy and happiness with a simple gesture of love and affection.